jhlagado/monty/README.md

 >100
 ```

 There are 52 variables A..Z, a..z and they are simpler to use.
+Upper and lower case
-Upper and lowercase variable names can be used to store anything, functions, numbers, arrays etc.
+variable names can be used to store anything, functions, numbers, arrays etc.

 To put something in a variable, use = to assign.